wsulliv8/wsulliv8.github.io/_posts/2025-12-13-GitOdyssey.md

 ## Retrieval-Augmented Generation (RAG) and Hybrid Search

-RAG is the pattern that makes “chat with your repo” actually feasible:
+RAG is the pattern that makes GitOdyssey actually feasible:

 1. Retrieve the best evidence from your repository history
 2. Feed that evidence into an LLM